 Job interviews at Universität Hamburg are conducted by each area individually.
 These interviews usually last for between 45 and 90 minutes.
 The questions and tasks for the position are drawn from the tasks and duties described in the job advertisement.
 Generally, the interview panel will consist of the supervisor of the area looking to employ, Staff Council representatives, equal opportunity representatives, and—where necessary—a representative for severely disabled staff.
 Should you be applying for a leadership position, you may also be expected to complete preemployment testing (assessment center) tasks.

 Yes, on receipt of your application, you will be sent an automated confirmation immediately.
-After examining your application details, you may receive a second confirmation, requesting further documentation where necessary.

 Unfortunately, we cannot provide you with a specific time frame, as application processing depends on multiple factors—for example, the number of applications received.
 However, you will receive a confirmation of receipt from us immediately on receipt of your application.

 The assessment criteria are determined by the position description and used to compile a short list of applicants to be invited to a job interview.
 This decision making process can take from 4 to 8 weeks.
 Decisions regarding appointments are usually made from 8 to 10 weeks after the end of the application period.